Client : Brisk Infrastructures

 Built Up Area : 6.75 lakh Sq.
 Ft.

 Some lawn spaces are designed for cricket practice, while some are landscaped for an experiential walk.
-Some pergolas invite climbers to grow on top, thereby adding playfulness to the landscape.
-A separate dog park has been created for families with pets to add serviceability to the lifestyle without creating conflict in public spaces.
-A swimming pool with a clubhouse occupies one of the corners, while the amphitheater sits in the heart of the site.
-Carefully gardened lawns with lily ponds add to the charm of a gate that is a modern re-interpretation of Sanchi Stupa.
+There are pergolas that invite climbers to grow on top, thereby adding playfulness to the landscape.
+A separate dog park has been created for families with pets, to add serviceability to the lifestyle without creating conflict in public spaces.
+A swimming pool with a clubhouse occupy one of the corners, while the amphitheatre sits in the heart of the site.
+Carefully gardened lawns with lily ponds are the entrance features along with a gate that is a modern re-interpretation of Sanchi Stupa.
 Thus, the open spaces craft a narrative of their own by definition of hierarchy, while the vehicle parking is underground.
-The 10m wide road along with planters on the sides acts as a ramp to lead one to the basement.
+The 10m wide road along with planters on the sides, acts like a ramp to lead one to the basement.
 It is a take on narrow parking ramps that make appear parking areas as unsafe and risk prone.
 The entry and exit to the parking is wide, with a slope of 1:12 that ensures safety and better handling of automobiles, to create Lumbini, an age-sensitive and gender-sensitive community.

 Imbibing simplistic and effective design and planning tools, Lumbini uses minimum techniques to derive maximum results and fulfil all expectations from a traditional dwelling.
 As a result, Lumbini is a benchmark amidst other such developments and is therefore, well-appreciated by people looking for a sense of place, and most importantly, a sense of ground.